 The first round of presidential and legislative elections was held in December 2015.
 The electoral process was sullied by sporadic episodes of violence and allegations of electoral fraud and misconduct.
 The National Electoral Authority decided to hold new rounds of legislative elections in February 2016, with run-offs in March 2016.
 Independent candidate Faustin Archange Touadera, who ran on a platform to “make the CAR a united country,” was elected with 63 percent of the votes cast.

 The beginning of 2016 also saw an increase in activity of the Lord’s Resistance Army (LRA) in the south-eastern part of the country.
 The Panel of Experts report from December 2015 argued that Joseph Kony and his inner circle encouraged military commanders of LRA to loot and poach inside the CAR, Uganda, and northern DRC from an enclave bordering South Sudan and the CAR.
 Chadian military forces as well as Sudanese poachers, often competing with the LRA, have also trespassed into CAR territory committing human rights violations against Central African nationals and illegally extracting natural resources such as ivory, gold and diamonds from the country.
-In March 2016 the Committee added the LRA and its leader Joseph Kony to the CAR sanctions list.
+In March 2016, the Sanctions Committee added the LRA and its leader Joseph Kony to the CAR sanctions list.

-By the end of 2017, the security situation continued to deteriorate.
-The Christian anti-Balaka groups continued to target Muslim populations, and self-defense groups affiliated with the anti-Balaka engaged in incitement against Muslims, raising concerns about ethnic cleansing.
-The UN itself became the focus of attack, and there was no improvement in the enforcement of sanctions.
-Inter-communal violence between Christians and Muslims flared in Bangui during the first half of 2018, and attacks on UN peacekeepers continued.
+The security situation continued to deteriorate in late 2017.
+The Christian anti-Balaka groups continued to target Muslim populations, and self-defense groups affiliated with the anti-Balaka engaged in incitement against Muslims, raising concerns about religious-based conflict.
+The UN itself became the focus of attacks, and there was no improvement in the enforcement of sanctions.
+Violence between Christians and Muslims flared in Bangui during the first half of 2018, and attacks on UN peacekeepers continued.
 The International Crisis Group argued in May 2018 that the peacekeepers had failed to change the balance of power on the ground, the government had failed to halt inter-communal tensions in the country, and that competing mediation initiatives had complicated the situation.

 Constrain parties (especially former Séléka and anti-Balaka militia groups, as well as the LRA) from engaging in violence.

 Sanctions were imposed for a limited time period (1 year) and have been renewed periodically.
 Sanctions Committee and Panel of Experts were created.
 Designation criteria were specified and targets designated.
 PKO has enforcement role.

-The ex-Séléka, anti-Balaka, the LRA, and other armed groups continue to have access to financial resources (through trade in natural resources, human trafficking, and local “taxation”) and arms and ammunition are widely available from neighboring countries and raids on police facilities.
+The ex-Séléka, anti-Balaka, and other armed groups continue to have access to financial resources (through trade in natural resources, human trafficking, and local “taxation”) and arms and ammunition are widely available from neighboring countries and raids on police facilities.

-UN authorization of African-led Mission signaled support for regional (AU and ECCAS) peacekeeping operations, and reinforced transitional and peace agreements.
+UN authorization of African-led Mission (MINUSCA) signaled support for regional (AU and ECCAS) peacekeeping operations, and reinforced transitional and peace agreements.
 Specific naming of Séléka and the anti-Balaka militias and designation of their leaders provided some stigmatization.